top of page

 Preoperative design consultation photos: Frontal view, left oblique side view, and left side view.

-Revision correction of tip ptosis requires stable internal reconstruction rather than surface modification.
+Revision correction of nasal tip ptosis requires stable reconstruction of the internal support structures.

 Preoperative design consultation photos showing right side view, right oblique side view, and nostril view of a female revision rhinoplasty patient with a long-looking nose and drooping nasal tip.